FAQs on SARS-CoV-2

 All test results are evaluated by a physician, who produces a report without delay.
 Evaluation and reporting takes place 24/7.
 If the test result is inconclusive, the assay is repeated.
 As soon as a conclusive result is available, this is transmitted electronically to the physician who submitted the original specimen.
 Staff from the physician’s practice then contact the person from whom the specimen was collected to let them know whether or not they have been infected with SARS-CoV-2.

 The current approach to the pandemic is to slow the spread of infection.
 Everyone can and should implement actions to support this.
 It is crucial that, in addition to protecting themselves against infection, people also focus on protecting other people.
-In the current situation, the recommendations are as follows:
+Key to this are the ‘AHA+A+L rules’.
+The acronym, which is intended to serve as a mnemonic device, stands for: distance (Abstand); hand hygiene (Hygiene); face coverings (Alltagsmasken); Corona-App (App); and ventilation (Lüften).

-- Anyone who is sick should stay at home and avoid contact with other people.
-This is essential to protect others.
+Anyone who is sick should stay at home and avoid all contact with other people.
 Infected people can transmit the virus as early as 1 to 3 days prior to symptom onset.
-It is therefore recommended that people wear face masks (textile barrier) while out in public.
-This particularly applies in situations where several people spend an extended period of time in an enclosed space or in situations where people are unable to maintain minimum distance (e.g. in shops and on public transport).
+It is therefore recommended that people wear face coverings (textile barrier) in certain public spaces.
+This particularly applies in situations where several people spend an extended period of time in an enclosed space or in situations where people are unable to maintain minimum distance (e.g. at work, in shops, on public transport, but also outdoors).

 What is known about symptoms and the course of COVID-19?